Rick Kosick

 Rick Kosick (born May 25, 1967) is an American photographer and cinematographer.
 He is a crew member, and supporting cast member of the Jackass TV series and the four Jackass movies.

 Early career

 Kosick started out as a freelance photographer for Poweredge and Slap skateboarding magazines and built up fame as a skateboard photographer.
-His photography also caught the attention of the rock band Deftones who contracted Kosick to shoot the cover art to their album Around the Fur.
-This cover was voted by Revolver magazine as one of the greatest metal covers ever.
+His photography also caught the attention of the alternative metal band Deftones who contracted Kosick to shoot the cover art to their album Around the Fur (1997).
+This cover was voted by Revolver magazine as one of the greatest heavy metal album covers ever.
 Kosick was later approached by the editor of Big Brother to become a photographer and later head photo editor.
 His work at Big Brother inspired other skate photographers.
 He also had involvement in the creation of the Big Brother video series.
 Kosick's likeness was featured on a skateboard for Birdhouse Skateboards on an Andrew Reynolds board.